Emergency:

 While highly effective, radiation therapy can have side effects, including:

-• Skin irritation and burns.
+• Skin irritation (Radiation Dermatitis) and dryness.

 These side effects typically subside post-treatment, but some cases may require supportive care.
+We recommend you discuss the whole procedure with a radiation oncology specialist in detail.

 Frequently Asked Questions